 We appreciate you taking time to read and follow the guidelines set out in this Manual.
-Please share this first chapter with all your colleagues, any third party suppliers or external transport providers to ensure everyone understands what will be required going forward in terms of service, product presentation and communication.
-If you have any queries, please contact your Project Team or Lead Inventory (IM) Manager or Supply Chain (SC) Manager.
+Please share it with all your colleagues, any third party suppliers or external transport providers to ensure everyone understands what will be required going forward in terms of service, product presentation and communication.
+If you have any queries, please contact your commercial or category contact in Team Leidos.